Hometutorials

 3. Log in using the user root and the password you defined in step 1.

 The GitLab dashboard displays.
-You can now configure your GitLab installation, add additional users and repositories.
+You can now configure your GitLab installation, and add users and repositories.
 All data is stored securely on your Scaleway Database Instance:

 For more information on how to configure GitLab, refer to the official documentation.